Niger's military ruler warns against foreign meddling, urges population to defend the country

 Leaving Niger would also risk yielding the country to the influence of Russia and its Wagner mercenary group, which already has a significant presence in Mali, Central African Republic and Sudan.

-Before sunrise Wednesday, hundreds of people lined up outside the terminal at Niamey’s airport hoping to leave, after one French evacuation flight was canceled the night before.
+Before sunrise Wednesday, hundreds of people lined up outside the terminal at Niamey’s airport hoping to leave.
 Some slept on the floor, while others watched television or talked on the phone.

 A person who did not want to be named because of fears for personal safety, said they tried to shield their children from what was happening, telling them “just that they’re going home.”
 The person said they feared reprisal attacks against civilians if Niger’s regional neighbors follow through on threats to intervene militarily.